 In the USA, 340 people died on average each day in 2020 due to hazardous working conditions.
 Employers reported around 3.2 million work-related illnesses and injuries in the same year, underlining the importance of health and safety in the workplace.

 Here are 10 steps for employers to encourage better workplace safety.
 This will lead to a safer and more productive environment.

 1. Train Employees Well

-- Extensive training is essential for preventing workplace injury.
+- Extensive training is essential for preventing workplace injuries.
 All employees must complete all safety training for their positions.

 - More accessible and clearer training programs can help achieve fewer injuries and improve workplace safety.

 - Employers should make sure they outline any techniques they can pass on to make their job easier and safer.

 Make sure that all employees receive adequate training on how to safely conduct their work activities and use any necessary equipment.
 Additionally, make sure that the right tools are available for each job so that employees are not forced to improvise or take shortcuts.
 It is also essential to monitor and maintain all tools regularly so that they remain in good condition and are safe to use.

 Creating incentive programs is a great way to enforce positive behaviors in the workplace.
 It allows employees to accept change more easily, allowing them to leverage incentives in return for safe behaviour.

 - Rewards are an easy way to create encouragement for workplace safety.

 - Small rewards for employees who follow the safety policies will help to keep them engaged.
 This will help lead to a decline in workplace injuries.

 3. Partner with Occupational Experts